microsoft/MSRSec/README.md

 ===========
 ## Trusted firmware for 32-bit and 64-bit ARM SoC's

 This repository contains [OP-TEE](https://github.com/OP-TEE/optee_os) Trusted Applications (TAs) which implement a firmware Trusted Platform Module (TPM), and a UEFI authenticated variable store.
+These are provided as starting points for development of fTPM and AuthVars implementations.

 ## Further Reading